mauleenn/Parallelizing-NQueens/Parallel/README.md

 # Parallelizing-NQueens
-Solving the N-Queens problem in parallel.
+Solving the boardSize-Queens problem in parallel.